aroni11/Semestral-Project-CS-IT7/README.md

 To successfully build and start the express server, simply use `yarn run build` and `yarn run start`.

 **But there are no working endpoints atm...
 Maybe it will be able to return a good alternative routes one day ;)**

+## Are you able to work with repo?
+- Yeah, I am!